 |“You’re late with dinner or playtime.”||A low, baritone meow that almost sounds like the cat is grumbling.
 You’ll hear this if you’re late with the dinner.|

 |“Ouch”||A short, shrill, ear-piercing meow.
 It means your cat is in pain.|

 Cats have mastered around 17 different meow sounds.
 They are all variations on this core sextet of translations.

 Should I Meow At My Cat?

 If you want to hear your cat’s meow, by all means, do so.
 Your cat will likely meow back at you.
 This is because the cat welcomes your efforts.
-It will feel listened to and amused by your attempts to communicate.
+It will feel listened to and enjoy your attempts to communicate.

-In addition, cats are born imitators.
-Your cat will return a meow because it is replicating a noise that you made.
+Also, cats are born imitators.
+Your cat will return a meow because it is replicating a noise that you have made.
 The feline meow is believed to have originated as a response to a human infant’s cry.
 Cats learned that this sound gained immediate attention.

 Eventually, the novelty of meows will subside.
 The cat is not meowing at you because it wants to chat.
 It wants to be fed, groomed, petted, or played with.
 If these needs remain unmet, your cat will grow impatient.
 Verbal communication will change or cease entirely.

 Do Cats Understand Human Meows?

-To an extent, cats understand human meows.
 Your cat will certainly understand that you are communicating with it.
-We must remember though, cats do not communicate with each other this way.
+We must remember that cats do not communicate with each other this way.
 As a result, your cat is unlikely to enter into a prolonged dialog.